Skip to main content

 Project Technical & Financial Details

-Date of FoundationMay 12, 1998
+Date of Re-registrationMay 12, 1998

-Type of CompanyOpen Joint Stock Company
+Type of CompanyOpen Joint-Stock Company

 IndustryOil Refining

-Minimum Load1,500,000 tons per year (~4,110 tons/day, 30,000 BPD)
+Minimum Load1,500,000 tonnes per year (~4,110 tonnes/day, 30,000 BPD)

-Own ContributionUS$6,000,000 (six million US dollars)
+Own ContributionUS$6,700,000 (six million seven hundred thousand US dollars)

 Founders / ShareholdersM.
 D. Orazbayev – 100%